yasinkrcn/yasinkrcn/README.md

 ## 👨‍💻 About Me

-I am a professional **Mobile Developer** with expertise in **Flutter & Dart**, passionate about creating modern and scalable mobile applications.
+I am a **Mobile Developer** with expertise in **Flutter & Dart**, passionate about creating modern and scalable mobile applications.
 My work is driven by three core principles:
 - 🎯 High Performance
 - 🎨 Intuitive User Experience
 - 💡 Innovative Solutions